Thursday, 2 April 2015

 Created by Artech Studios and released by Akella in Europe a year after its US release, it was perhaps most popular in Germany where it was known as Gnap.
 The adventure genre began to wane in the late nineties, with only a few notable titles to recommend.
 In mainland Europe it continued to thrive with Germany, Poland and Norway, in particular, keeping the genre alive.
 Most of the games that saw its resurgences such as The Longest Journey and Secret Files: Tunguska originated there (some I'm very interested to play even stayed there like the beautiful looking Die Hohlenwelt Saga).

-The game's visual aesthetic is heavily influenced by the anarchic animated shows at the time like Ren & Stimpy.
-It uses 2D hand-drawn animation for the sprites on 3D pre-rendered backgrounds which gives the game a great polished look.
-The puzzles are all inventory based, which are all fun to figure out.
+The game's visual aesthetic is heavily influenced by the anarchic animated shows at the time like Ren & Stimpy or Cow and Chicken.
+It uses 2D hand-drawn animation for the sprites on 3D pre-rendered backgrounds which gives the game a polished look that still hold up impeccably.
+The puzzles are all inventory based, which are always fun to figure out.
 Even the usually tedious staple of trying things on other things is fun here as you'll most often get a unique animation or silly skit.

 Also, like Sam and Max, the game is broken up with some arcade sequences.
 The first is innocent enough.
-It sees you avoiding obstacles on the road while driving a stolen truck.
+It sees you avoiding obstacles on the road while driving a stolen truck, though it gets a little more sinister when you realise there are some things you have to run over.
 Later in the game, you'll also have a Mortal Kombat-esque tongue fight in order to obtain some gum.
 It's every bit as bizarre as that sounds.

 Get ready to lock tongues!

 The humour is excellent throughout.
 Since our main character only speaks in brain-swelling telepathic electronica, he has a lot of animations to convey his emotions.
-It's very much like a silent comedy in the vein of Charlie Chaplin or Mr. Bean, but a bit more brutal.
-It can be a little too brutal for younger players or those with a certain disposition, though.
-If you can handle the exploding pigs on the first screen, you'll probably be okay with the rest.
+It's very much like a silent comedy in the vein of Buster Keaton or Mr. Bean, but a bit more brutal.
+Perhaps a little too brutal for younger players or those with a certain disposition.
+If you can handle the exploding pigs on the first screen, though, you'll probably be okay with the two-headed hillbillies and elephanticide that make up some of the rest.

 The only negative I can find with this game is that it is very short.
 It could take you only a couple of hours to complete if you know what you're doing, but I'd rather have an excellent and entertaining short game than a dull and tedious 40-hour epic.

-To download the game, follow the link below.
+To download the Windows Native version, follow the link below.
 This is a custom installer exclusive to The Collection Chamber.
-It will run natively on modern systems but is best run in 640x480 compatibility mode.
-Tested on Windows 7.
+Version 2 will run natively on modern systems but is best run in 640x480 compatibility mode.
+Alternatively, play using Patch v2 to automatically alter resolution.
+Tested on Windows 10.

 File Size: 348 Mb.
 Install Size: 369 Mb.
 Need help?
 Consult the Collection Chamber FAQ